 At the beginning of the oral examination, the committee will excuse the student and meet privately to discuss the written portion of the exam and organize the oral examination.
 When the student returns to the room, the QE committee chair will summarize the committee’s evaluation of the written portion and review the plan for the oral examination.
 At the conclusion of the oral examination, the committee will again meet privately to evaluate the student’s performance.
 When the student returns to the room, the QE committee chair will summarize the decision of the committee, collect the signatures of the committee members on the Report on the Qualifying Examination form, and return the signed form to the Graduate Student Services Advisor.
-Note: the Graduate Student Services advisor will have sent the form to the committee chair.
+Note: the Graduate Student Services Advisor sends the form to the committee chair.
 Students are not responsible for providing it.

 Evaluation of the Qualifying Examination.
 A unanimous vote of the QE committee is required for the student to pass the Qualifying Examination.
 Each committee member’s vote should reflect his or her opinion about the overall performance of the candidate, including the student’s responses to questions asked by the other committee members.
 If the examination results in a fail, a partial fail, or a split vote, the chair must obtain the approval of Graduate Division beforemaking arrangements with the student and other committee members for a reexamination or for the substitution or addition of requirements.

 Additional information is on Graduate Division's website: Qualifying Exam Results

 Upon successful completion of the QE.
 Students should advance to candidacy as soon as possible after passing the QE (filing the required form, which requires them to list the members of their dissertation committee), and schedule their first Dissertation Advisory Committee meeting for the semester following the QE.
 See below for details.